-We make repeated use of two results by Janson~\cite{Janson98} (see also~\cite[Theorems~2.14 and~2.18]{JLR}), regarding random variables of the form $X = \sum_{A \in \sS}I_A$.
-Here, $\sS$ is a family of non-empty subsets of some ground set $\Omega$ and $I_A$ is the indicator random variable for the event $A \subseteq \Omega_p$, where $\Omega_p$ is the so called {\sl binomial random set} arising from including every element of $\Omega$ independently at random with probability $p$.
+We make repeated use of a result by Janson~\cite{Janson98} (see also~\cite[Theorems~2.14 and~2.18]{JLR}), regarding random variables of the form $X = \sum_{A \in \sS}I_A$.
+Here, $\sS$ is a family of non-empty subsets of some ground set $\Omega$ and $I_A$ is the indicator random variable for the event $A \subseteq \Omega_p$, where $\Omega_p$ is the so-called {\sl binomial random set} arising from including every element of $\Omega$ independently at random with probability $p$.
 For such random variables, set $\lambda := \Ex[X]$, and define